PlusAuth/plusauth-php-starter/README.md

 Before running the project, you must first follow these steps:

-1. Create a Plusauth account and a tenant at https://dashboard.plusauth.com
+1. Create a PlusAuth account and a tenant at https://dashboard.plusauth.com
 2. Navigate to `Clients` tab and create a client of type `Regular Web Application`.
 3. Go to details page of the client that you've just created and set the following fields as: